mikeddecker/judge/documentation/AI-Judge.md

     - Next idea, calculate acc/f1 based on tags/output_heads instead of full layers -> which gives more info about accuracy of crosses depending on the rotation.
     - Review how to label wraps/DD-transitions/snappers/skillsegments having multiple rope rotations, but which are not multiples.
     - While we're at it, review the current setup of the layercomposition.
 It might be able to be slightly more easier.
-- API -> for querying/posting/deleting videos, folders, users, labels.
+- API -> for querying/posting/deleting videos, folders, accounts, labels.
     - I assume you have an api now, maybe merging projects now is the way to go?
 - WEB app, Idk if you have one right now?
     - Can remain mostly as-is -> expand on it (dev ideas...)